factmata/slate-api-documentation/source/index.html.md

 #### Query parameters
 Name | Type | Description
 -----| ---- | ----------- | -
-created_at_lt | ISO 8601 string | Filter by created_at, less than
-created_at_gt | ISO 8601 string | Filter by created_at, greater than
+sort_by | string | Sorting key.
+The default value is `num_narratives`.
+Supported values include the ones returned in the metrics array.
+Items in `metrics_by_date array` are sorted in chronological order based on `recorded_on`. created_at_lt | ISO 8601 string | Filter by created_at, less than created_at_gt | ISO 8601 string | Filter by created_at, greater than
 created_at_lte | ISO 8601 string | Filter by created_at, less than or equal